johannfaouzi/johannfaouzi.github.io/index.md

 datasets were relatively small, we computed genetic risk scores for other phenotypes and studied their associations with impulse control disorders.
 We could not report any association after correction for multiple comparisons.
-An article summing up this work is currently under review.
+An article summing up this work has been published in Parkinsonism & Related Disorders in 2021.

 Finally, in a more methodological study, we investigated the combination of static and dynamic data in recurrent neural networks.
 We performed a literature